ntblab/neuropipe-support/doc/tutorial_thirdlevel/tutorial.rst

 The Data tab
 ''''''''''''

 Change the drop-down in the top left from "First-level analysis" to "Higher-level analysis".
-This will change the stuff you see below.
+This will change the layout of the rest of the data tab.
 Set "Number of inputs" to 2, because we're combining 2 run analyses, then click "Select FEAT directories".
 For the first directory, select *analysis/firstlevel/localizer_hrf_01.feat*, and for the second, select *analysis/firstlevel/localizer_hrf_02.feat*.
 Set the output directory to *analysis/secondlevel/localizer_hrf*.

 Go to the Stats tab.